 The Affordable Heat Act will help Vermonters reduce their dependence on high-cost, price-volatile, and polluting fossil heating fuels.
 The Act does this by establishing a Clean Heat Standard that will reduce pollution over time, in line with science-based pollution-reduction requirements of the Global Warming Solutions Act.

 To do so, fossil fuel importers will be incentivized to deliver cleaner heat options — primarily to low- and moderate-income Vermonters — and especially with solutions that cut costs over time, like weatherization, heat pumps, and advanced wood heat.

 73% of the energy in the thermal sector comes from fossil fuels.
-This policy would create a blueprint for a sector-wide transition for fossil fuel heating providers, requiring them to help their customers stay warm with cleaner, renewable energy sources and phase out the use of fossil fuels over time.
+This policy would create a blueprint for a sector-wide transition for Vermont’s thermal sector, saving Vermonters money and modernizing their heating for a changing world.

 The Affordable Heat Act:

 - Is a performance standard.
 The Affordable Heat Act would create a market mechanism intended to drive an equitable, gradual energy transition at the wholesale provider level.
 It will not create an additional cost for the average Vermonter on their heating bill through a tax, and it will not generate revenue for the State.

 - Creates requirements for fossil fuel providers, not homeowners.
 No one is coming to take away our fossil fuel heating equipment nor will you be compelled or forced to transition if you don’t choose.
 Rather, this policy would incentivize the delivery of those cleaner energy options for fuel providers, so that they can become increasingly available and affordable for Vermonters who want cleaner, less price-volatile ways to heat their homes or businesses, other than fossil fuels.